 In the fourth quarter of fiscal year 2020, we received loan proceeds of approximately \$3.1 million (the "PPP Loan") pursuant to the Paycheck Protection Program under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") administered by the U.S. Small Business Administration (the "SBA").
-We intend to use the PPP Loan in accordance with the provisions of the CARES Act.
+We used the PPP Loan in accordance with the provisions of the CARES Act.
 The loan bears a fixed interest rate of 1% over a two year term from the approval date of April 28, 2020.
-The application for these funds required the Company to, in good faith, certify that the current economic uncertainty caused by COVID-19 made the loan request necessary to support the ongoing operations of the Company.
+The application for these funds required the Company to, in good faith, certify that the economic uncertainty caused by COVID-19 made the loan request necessary to support the ongoing operations of the Company.
 This certification further required the Company to take into account our current business activity and our ability to access other sources of liquidity sufficient to support ongoing operations in a manner that is not significantly detrimental to the business.
 The receipt of these funds, and the forgiveness of the loan attendant to these funds, is dependent on the Company having initially qualified for the loan and qualifying for the forgiveness of such loan based on our future adherence to the forgiveness criteria.
+The Company anticipates filing for the forgiveness of the loan in the quarter ended March 31, 2021.